 We attempt to fix all potholes on a section of roadway once we respond to a reported pothole.
 Also, we do give priority to dangerous potholes, defined as those that are in travel lanes with a severe depth.

 If you see a pothole on Chesapeake City streets, please contact our Customer Contact Center at 382-CITY.
-If you prefer to report online, visit the Chesapeake Customer Contact Center and select "Streets – Pothole Repair" from the drop-down menu.
+You can report a pothole online using the Online Citizen Request application.
 An investigator will evaluate the pothole and place it on a work list for repairs.
 Repairs can vary depending on the problem.
 Most often, a pothole can be repaired with a patch of asphalt.
 Sometimes further measures are required depending on the condition of the subsurface of the road.